Trentapp/trent-backend/README.md

     - /chat/:id : get specific chat
     - /getNewMessages : get all chats of a user with messages the user has not read yet

+you often get a response from the routes.
+The thing you actually want is most likely response.data .